DTW-DanWard/OctopusDeployUtilities/docs/UnitTesting.md

 My advice is to create [good solid standards and best practices](BestPracticesTestingRules.md) for your settings, document and share those standards *and* make sure they are maintained with [reporting](DetailsAndReporting.md) or unit testing.

 And just what is unit testing with regard to Octopus Deploy configuration?
 It's a way of writing reporting that alerts you if a setting is incorrect.
 Let's walk through an example.
+But first:

 ### Learn Pester
 If you are looking for a resource to learn Pester I highly recommend [The Pester Book](https://leanpub.com/pesterbook).
 For testing your Octopus Deploy data you will learn most of what you need in the first 22 pages.